dashevo/js-dapi-client/BWS/README.md

 returns: a list of addresses with none zero balance (but will return at least 1 even if balance is zero)

+**getUtxos:** returns a list utxo for a given array of addresses

+params: (opts~, addresses)

+addresses: an array of addresses(string)
+> example: ['yb21342iADyqAotjwcn4imqjvAcdYhnzeH', 'yUGETMg58sQd7mTHEZJKqaEYvvXc7udrsh']

+returns: a list of sub arrays containing utxo of each address in the addresses array

 ## Utils